danieljpost-dev/task-types/greek-tasks.md

 - an ambitious undertaking doomed by overconfidence or refusal to heed warnings

 ## Cassandrean Task
-- when you have to deal with people you *know* won't listen to you, despite having accurate information, and having to wathch them fumble about when you told them the solution from the start (most often withnessed in customer service)
+- when you have to deal with people you *know* won't listen to you, despite having accurate information, and having to watch them fumble about when you told them the solution from the start (most often witnessed in customer service)

 ## Promethean Task
 - a task than no one asked you to solve, but you wanted to help anyway, and now the whole place is up in flames